-pjs_ 15 days ago
+pjs_ a year ago

 I wrote the original version of this nearly 20 years ago.
 Cool to see it still pop up here from time to time.